deng-ai-lab/soScope/README.md

-# A unified deep generative model for resolution enhancement across spatial omics platforms
+# Tissue characterization at an enhanced resolution across spatial omics platforms with a unified deep generative model

-Spatial omics scope (soScope) is a unified generative framework designed to enhance data quality and spatial resolution across various omics types obtained from diverse spatial technologies.
+Spatial omics scope (soScope) is a unified generative framework designed for enhancing data quality and spatial resolution across various omics types obtained from diverse spatial technologies.

 ## Overview